-15.19 Policy DP9 refers to the avoidance of detrimental effects of development such as noise.
-A number of residential dwellings are located beyond the woodland buffer to the east.
+- 15.21 Policy DP9 refers to the avoidance of detrimental effects of development such as noise A number of residential dwellings are located beyond the woodland buffer to the east.
 In particular, the dwellings that front onto Rectory Road and some in Ashurst Close have gardens that back onto this woodland.

-- 15.20 This scheme has the potential to generate noise from the movement of plant around the site and from the pressure washing of vehicles.
+The scheme is also adjacent to the boundary of the dwelling at Birchbrook House but this dwelling enjoys a large garden and strong boundary planting. - 15.22 This scheme has the potential to generate noise from the movement of plant around the site and from the pressure washing of vehicles.
 The scheme has come with a noise survey that demonstrates that the noise generated by this scheme will not be materially harmful to neighbouring amenity as it will be below background levels, subject to the installation of an acoustic fence (two metres in height) on the eastern boundary.
-The details of this will be secured by condition. - 15.21 The Environmental Control team has not objected to this scheme but requires conditions which will be imposed.
-On that basis the scheme is not considered to have a materially harmful impact on neighbouring amenity. - 15.22 The application form sets out the use will operate from 7am to 6pm Monday to Friday and 7am to 1pm on Saturdays with no working on Sundays or Bank Holidays.
+The details of this will be secured by condition. - 15.23 The Environmental Control team has not objected to this scheme but requires conditions which will be imposed.
+On that basis the scheme is not considered to have a materially harmful impact on neighbouring amenity. - 15.24 The application form sets out the use will operate from 7am to 6pm Monday to Friday and 7am to 1pm on Saturdays with no working on Sundays or Bank Holidays.
 This is considered to be acceptable and will be conditioned accordingly.